grych/drab/README.md

     end
     ```

-  3. Edit the commander created above by `mix drab.gen.commander`, file `web/commanders/page_commander.ex` and add some real action in it:
+  3. Edit the commander created above by `mix drab.gen.commander`, file `web/commanders/page_commander.ex` and add some real action - the `onload` callback which fires when the browser connects to Drab.

     ```elixir
-    defmodule Testapp.PageCommander do
+    defmodule Example.PageCommander do
       use Drab.Commander, onload: :page_loaded

       # Drab Callbacks